How do you make good homemade chili?

 I didn’t want to dirty too many dishes, so I decided to brown the beef in the bottom of a large pot since I would already be using it to simmer everything as I completed the homemade chili recipe.

 I had two pounds of meat, but you really don’t need any more than one pound.

-I cut up some grape tomatoes, into bite-sized pieces, that I had bought to make a salad (and never did), and threw those into the pot.
+I cut up some grape tomatoes into bite-sized pieces, that I had bought to make a salad (and never did), and threw those into the pot.

 I don’t have to take the time to cut up the garlic, and it stays fresh for a long time.
-It’s also pretty cheap at Aldi’s (love that place).
+It’s also pretty inexpensive at Aldi’s (love that place).